Where to See Endangered Species in Malaysian Borneo

 Proboscis monkeys are the most peculiar species I've ever seen.
 The males are known for their large, pendulous noses.
 Other unique features include slim legs, a pot belly, bushy eyebrows, long grey tails and a reddish-brown coat.

-The most recent study estimated that 300 Proboscis monkeys live in the forests of Bako National Park.
+The most recent study estimated that 300 Proboscis monkeys live in the jungle of Bako National Park.
 Proboscis monkeys are quite shy and tend to hide.
 I was ecstatic when I finally spotted a few hanging out right behind the main lodge.
-Seeing elusive Proboscis monkeys in the wild was a highlight of my time in Borneo.
+Seeing elusive Proboscis monkeys in the wild was a highlight of my time in Borneo!

 Bako National Park is a wonderful place to do some light trekking.
 Some of the trails are a bit rough but easy enough for any trekker, beginner or expert.
 Just make sure to have the right shoes (no flip-flops or open-toe sandals).
 Some of the trails lead to beautiful secluded beaches.
 Others will gift you with incredible viewpoints.

 Along the way, you might come across some wildlife such as Bornean bearded pigs, long-tail macaques and silvered langur monkeys.
-Feeding the animals is strictly forbidden.
-Not even the park rangers feed them.
-The animals are wild and human interaction should be kept at zero.
+Feeding the animals is strictly forbidden, the park rangers don’t feed them, either.
+The animals are wild so human interaction is be kept at zero.

-The park (which is really the jungle) is uninhabited by humans.
-I only did a day trip from Kuching but you can stay longer.
-Private bungalows or shared dorms are available.
+The park is located on a lush, jungle island uninhabited by humans.
+I only did a day trip from Kuching but private bungalows or shared rooms are available on site.
 Both are very basic so don't expect much in terms of comfort.
-These are jungle lodges, after all.
+These are jungle lodges, after all, haha.

 You can reserve online here.
 The bungalows are behind the headquarter where there's a restaurant and information center.